BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Data Science with LAMP/Preparing to Analyze Your Data in Python.md

+---
-# Preparing to Analyze Your Data in Python
+title: Preparing to Analyze Your Data in Python
+slug: python
+---

 If you'd like to follow along with this tutorial but don't have a Python development environment set up, **consider using [Google Collab](https://colab.research.google.com/), a free service** from Google Research.